offline-ai/cli-plugin-cmd-brain.js/README.md

   NAME  the brain name to search

 FLAGS
-  -a, --all                list all brains(include downloaded and online) -b, --brainDir=<value>   the brains(LLM) directory -c, --config=<value>     the config file
+  -a, --all                list all brains(include downloaded) -b, --brainDir=<value>   the brains(LLM) directory -c, --config=<value>     the config file
   -d, --downloaded         list downloaded brains